m50dkp/trinitycore-docker/next/README.md

 - [ ] Add a "how this works" overview
 - [ ] Add a "accessing the db" section (adminer?)
 - [ ] Test a real client
+- [x] Have a better pattern for passing the client in for extraction

 Notes: